hnkansai/hnkansai_talks/README.md

 # HN Kansai Talks
 The list of all the talks at HN Kansai events so far!

+## HN Kansai 78

+- Location: Osaka (Juso)
+- Date: 31 January 2020
+- RingSocket: A WebSocket Server - by Will Budd
+- Agile Methodologies - by Mouna Balghouthi

 ## HN Kansai 77

 - Location: Osaka